MoveOnOrg/votetripling/README.md

 **Use Case:** I have SMS conversations and I need to figure out which text recipiants volunteered to triple, which chose to opt out, what names they provided, and whether they moved.

 **Inputs:**
-Add a csv to the Input_Data folder.
-This csv file must be of the same format as the output of the aggregation in step 1.
+First follow the instructions above in the **SMS Aggregation** section.
+The output of that step will provide a dataset which will be used as input here.

 **Instructions:**
-In this directory, run `python3 Code/annotate_conversations.py -d [input_filename]`.
+In the _VoteTripling.org Pledge Cleaning Scripts_ project, run the container script titled _2.
+Pledges from SMS Transcripts_.
+Provide the name of your input dataset and the names of your output datasets (including schema names) as parameters.

 **Outputs:**
-This script will output two files:
+This script will output two datasets:
-1. A file of triplers called `sms_triplers.csv`.
+1. A file of triplers called `sms_triplers`.
 For each tripler, we provide the following fields (each row represents one text message conversation):
 - *ConversationId* a unique identifier for the conversation
 - *contact_phone* the phone number of the target
 - *is_tripler* did this person agree to be a tripler ('yes' for everyone in this file)